Ligma joke: Ligma–Johnson hoax

-In October 2022, two amateur improvisational actors played a media prank, pretending to be newly fired Twitter employees "Rahul Ligma" and "Daniel Johnson" on the day of Elon Musk's takeover of the company, and multiple major media outlets reported the incident as actual news.
+In October 2022, two amateur improvisational actors played a media prank, pretending to be newly fired Twitter employees "Rahul Ligma" and "Daniel Johnson" on the day of Elon Musk's takeover of the company.
+It is possible that "Johnson" is a reference to a common nickname for one's penis, with "Ligma-Johnson" sounding like "lick my 'Johnson'".

+Multiple major media outlets reported the incident as actual news.
 The Times of India called the Ligma–Johnson hoax "perfectly-timed" and "one of the greatest pranks on the Internet."
 In a December 2022 article for TechCrunch reflecting on the absurd nature of tech industry news over the past year, Amanda Silberling commented that because "a herd of reporters did not get the joke" about Rahul Ligma, she had to explain the "ligma" meme on four different podcasts.

 Other instances

 In August 2018, Microsoft began receiving complaints about the Xbox gamertags "Ligma" and "MrsLigma" and renamed them.
 The owner of the "Ligma" tag told Eurogamer, "I just made the word up, anyone else can/could too!
 But, it's pretty uncool when Xbox/Microsoft can use any new meme to destroy a gamertag that's 12+ years old."
 After there was a groundswell of support on Reddit for the disaffected gamer, his "Ligma" tag was reinstated.

 In October 2018, fact-checking website Snopes debunked false reports that rapper Machine Gun Kelly had died from a "Ligma overdose".

 In July 2021, the Lead Stories fact-checking website confirmed that "Ligma" was not a new variant of the COVID-19 virus, but it was the latest version of "an old dirty joke".

-After the 2021 Taliban takeover of Afghanistan, a Taliban spokesman fell for the joke, in an image that was widely circulated online.